 This decision can be challenging for some business owners, and many of them make mistakes trying to publish on every platform simultaneously.

-However, this strategy can often backfire because it’s complicated to create relevant information, publish and engage with content on multiple platforms at once without help or the services of a social media agency.
+However, this strategy can often backfire because it’s complicated to create relevant information, publish and engage with content on multiple platforms at once without the help or the services of a social media agency.

 The best strategy is to identify the top two or three platforms where your potential customers are likely to be and start with consistent content on those platforms.
 Because each forum has its algorithms and approach to distributing content, the content you create for each platform should be unique.

 For instance, video performs well on Facebook, Instagram, and Tiktok, while text and imagery with data or cited sources often do better on LinkedIn.
-If you are planning to use multiple platforms, your content strategy should reflect each platform’s preferences.
+If you are planning to use multiple platforms, your content development strategy should reflect each platform’s preferences.

 Remember, creating content is not the goal, and content by itself does not ensure that users will see the content or take the desired action you want.